stevendae/CarND-LaneLines-P1-StevenLee/README.md

 # **Finding Lane Lines on the Road**
 ---
 ## Objective
-**Detect lane lines in images and videos captured by a camera mounted in front dash of a vehicle**
+**Detect highway road lane lines in images and videos captured by a camera mounted in front dash of a vehicle**
 ## Abstract
 In the emerging technology of self-driving cars, cars must know how to operate by themselves without the decision making and control inputs of a driver or operator.
 This involves an 'understanding' of the nascent world around them, particulary in regards to the guidelines and constraints that govern civil societal driving behaviour.
 Each independent repository that begins with "CarND-" will investigate one component of the total self-driving car project.